linkeddatacenter/kees/README.md

 There are seven types of KEES agents:
 - _Orchestrators_: processors that directly support all the activities required to complete a KEES cycle, Could be orchestrator of other KEES agent
-- _Fact providers_: processors that provide Linked Data transforming raw data or mapping different ontologies.
+- _Autonomous agents_: processors that directly provide Linked Data in a language profile transforming raw data or mapping different ontologies.
 They do not interface the Knowledge graph, but often are used to feed a Linked Data Lake.
 - _loaders_: processors that loads linked data into a Graph Store.
 They access the Knowledge graph in write only.
 - _Publisher_: processors that access the Knowledge graph in read only organizing queries and producing data according different ontologies outside the knowledge graph
 - _Learning Agents_: ETL processors that acts both as *fact providers* and *loaders*.